 The assets pledged by the Group relate to a pool of securities held for the purpose of providing collateral for the counterparty.
+Individual securities within the pool may be sold by the Group once the total value of the pool exceeds the value of the liability.
 In the event of the Group's default, the counterparty is entitled to apply the collateral in order to settle the liability.